-Policy Statement
+1. Policy Statement

 - 1.1 This policy outlines the statutory rights and responsibilities of employees who adopt a child, or children, and sets out the arrangements for adoption leave.
-It only applies to employees of The Trust and does not apply to agency workers or the self-employed. - 1.2 This policy does not form part of any employee's contract of employment and it may be amended at any time. - 1.3 This policy does not apply to agency workers, consultants or self-employed contractors. - 1.4 References to the Trust or Academy within this policy specifically include all Primary, Secondary and Special Educational Needs academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Training, Priory Apprenticeships, Lincolnshire Teaching School Alliance and Lincolnshire Teaching School Alliance SCITT. - 1.5 The Trust is committed to leading a mentally healthy organisation, which includes a commitment to and promotion of emotional wellbeing and mental health.
+It only applies to employees of the Trust and does not apply to agency workers or the self-employed. - 1.2 This policy does not form part of any employee's contract of employment and it may be amended at any time. - 1.3 This policy does not apply to agency workers, consultants or self-employed contractors. - 1.4 References to the Trust or Academy within this policy specifically include all Primary, Secondary and Special Educational Needs academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Training, Priory Apprenticeships, Lincolnshire Teaching School Alliance and Lincolnshire Teaching School Alliance SCITT. - 1.5 The Trust is committed to leading a mentally healthy organisation, which includes a commitment to and promotion of emotional wellbeing and mental health.
 Therefore, all Trust policies and procedures ensure this commitment is incorporated in order to support all staff and students.
-Members of staff are encouraged to speak to their line managers, and students are encouraged to speak to any member of staff, if they feel any part of this policy would affect their emotional wellbeing and mental health.
-Any such comments should be passed to the Trust's HR department (FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available point in the policy review cycle.
+Members of staff are encouraged to speak to their line managers if they feel any part of this policy would affect their emotional wellbeing and mental health.
+Any such comments HR should passed to the Trust's department (FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available the policy review cycle. point in